QUBIP/pq-iot-package/README.md

 # README
 The repository contains a link to the Zenodo repository of the *Board Support Package* (BSP) for the AMD Xilinx ZCU104 of the Petalinux project to implement the MQTT client node of the Digital Manufacturing Internet-of-Things Pilot demonstrator (a.k.a.
 Pilot 2) MPU version for the QUBIP project (https://qubip.eu/).
-Refer to the following lines for the upstream versioning of the project:
+Refer to the following lines for the upstream version of the project:

 * *Current Version:* v1.0
 * *Name of the BSP:* qubip_dm_iot_mpu_1v0.bsp